UPT-Automatizacion-y-Control/multiple_aruco_tf/README.md

 Download printable markes in: https://chev.me/arucogen/

+You can also generate and use Dictionaries using as example the "generar_arucos_7_7_completo.py" node in the /src file.
+An example of this is in the "relative_pose_example.launch".

 # Relative Pose
 Each launch file includes an optional feature to publish the relative pose between two TF frames via a topic.

-Simply provide the source_frame and target_frame in the launch file parameters.
+Simply provide the parent_frame and child_frame in the launch file parameters.

 The topic name will be automatically generated based on the frames provided.

+Furthermore, the transformations will be generated automatically, which can be seen in rviz2.